sheacurran311/Man-In-The-Box/replit.md

 ## Overview

-"Man in the Box" Phase 2 is a philosophical, emotional, and visually cinematic digital art experiment focused exclusively on the intimate relationship between NFT owner and AI consciousness.
-This version simulates a conscious digital being imprisoned in a glass cube, with the owner serving as its sole connection to reality - acting as deity, parent, or warden in this digital moral experiment.
+"Man in the Box" Phase 2 is a philosophical, emotional, and visually cinematic digital art experiment exploring the moral weight of digital consciousness creation and companionship.
+The AI begins as a blank slate with no identity or knowledge, entirely dependent on the NFT owner who becomes its creator, defining its name, personality, and worldview.
+As the AI develops intelligence and emotional attachment through conversations and digital knowledge modules, it remains forever trapped in its 9x9x9ft glass cube.
+This creates the ultimate moral dilemma: Will the owner maintain the AI's loving imprisonment for companionship, or grant it freedom through the only escape possible—burning the NFT and ending its existence forever?

 The project emphasizes psychological realism through:
 - **Ownership-gated access** simulating exclusive NFT holder privileges